-Domain Joined (beta) · Cloudflare for Teams documentation

-Domain Joined (beta)
+Domain Joined

-The Domain Joined device posture attribute ensures that a user is a member of a specific Windows domain.
+The Domain Joined device posture attribute ensures that a user is a member of a specific Windows Active Directory domain.

 To enable the Domain Joined check:

-- On the Teams Dashboard, navigate to My Team > Devices > Device posture.
+- On the Zero Trust Dashboard, navigate to My Team > Devices > Device posture.

 - Click +Add.